antonioagostino/piccolo/README.md

 Model: L'area della città di Roma è composta da circa 1,4 milioni di abitanti.
 ```

-**Factual hallucination — confidently wrong, plausible-sounding specifics:**
+**Factual hallucination (confidently wrong, plausible-sounding specifics):**

 The Morocco answer is wrong (Rabat is the capital, not Marrakech).
-The Rome population figures also contradict each other across two turns — 1.5M in the first response, 1.4M in the second — both invented.
+The Rome population figures also contradict each other across two turns (1.5M in the first response, 1.4M in the second), both invented.
 The model is not uncertain; it commits to specific, authoritative-sounding numbers.

 ```
 Human: Qual è la capitale del Marocco?
 Model: La capitale del Marocco è Marrakech.
 ```

-**Fabricated detail — inventing language and vocabulary:**
+**Fabricated detail (inventing language and vocabulary):**

 This is qualitatively different from a simple factual error.
-The model does not just name the wrong language — it invents a word (`kamalakh`) and assigns it a meaning, presented as fact.
+The model does not just name the wrong language (it invents a word (`kamalakh`) and assigns it a meaning, presented as fact).
 This is a distinct failure mode: not getting a known fact wrong, but generating entirely fictitious information with confident phrasing.

 ```
 Human: Che lingua si parla in India?
 Model: La lingua indiana è parlata in India, con la parola "kamalakh" che significa letteratura.
 ```

-**Instruction following — list quality:**
+**Instruction following (list quality):**

 With these sampling parameters, token-level repetition (the main failure at low temperature with no repetition penalty) is largely resolved: the model produces 5 distinct items.
-However the instruction said 4, and the items themselves are a mix of correct entries (Sushi), plausible but oddly phrased entries ("Tazza di noodles di soia" for ramen), and outright garbled ones ("Bokkaido o patatine fritte" — not a real dish).
+However the instruction said 4, and the items themselves are a mix of correct entries (Sushi), plausible but oddly phrased entries ("Tazza di noodles di soia" for ramen), and outright garbled ones ("Bokkaido o patatine fritte", not a real dish).
 Sampling parameters can fix repetition; they cannot fix instruction-following precision or factual knowledge, which are capability limitations at this scale.

 ```
 Human: Mi scrivi i 4 piatti giapponesi più famosi?